Code-Institute-Submissions/mS2_iCantDrive/README.md

 I set out to build a game that was simple in design as well as understanding, so it can be picked up easy by anyone.

-Ideally it was build with my two year old nephew in mind as a simple time sink for him when on the road,
+Ideally it was build with my five year old nephew in mind as a simple time sink for him when on the road,

 So I came up with a game based around other games like temple run and snake, where it would be an endless loop with a difficulty that would slowly ramp up as the game progressed.